mastercomfig/mastercomfig/CONTRIBUTING.md

 ## Casual match

 After the results are positive with the local bot match, measure your average FPS in a filled casual match.

+# Packaging and Releases

+Generally you won't have to do this, but you can generate VPK packages for all presets and addons as well as a ZIP for the config.
+Use the `package.sh` script in the `dev` folder.